gctools-outilsgc/aurora-website/src/docs/en/component/colour.md

 ### Error Colours

-Error colours are used to indicate system failures and malfunctions.
+Error colours are used to indicate system failures and malfunctions.You should use colours users associate with the level of severity.
+Do not reuse the specific shade for error colours anywhere else on the application.

  <div class="mb-3 clearfix">
     <div style="width:19%; float:left; margin: 0.5%;">